mlfoundations/evalchemy/README.md

     --output_path logs
 ```

-We add several examples in [`eval/examples`](https://github.com/mlfoundations/Evalchemy/tree/main/eval/examples) of scripts in different use cases for our evaluation framework.
+We add several more commands examples in [`eval/examples`](https://github.com/mlfoundations/Evalchemy/tree/main/eval/examples) to help you get started using Evalchemy.

 ## 🔧 Advanced Usage